camunda/camunda-docs/versioned_docs/version-8.3/components/modeler/bpmn/events.md

 description: "This document outlines an overview of general events, intermediate events, and boundary events."
 ---

+**Events** in BPMN represent things that _happen_.
+A process can react to events (_catching_ event) as well as emit events (_throwing_ event).
+For example, a catching message event makes the token continue as soon as a message is received.
+The XML representation of the process contains the criteria for which kind of message triggers continuation.

+Events can be added to the process in various ways.
+Not only can they be used to make a token wait at a certain point, but also for interrupting a token's progress.

 Currently supported events:

 - [None events](none-events/none-events.md)